Timothy-Cao/old-personal-website/Blogs/composition.md

 </body>
 </html>

-## <span style="color: #89CFF0;">Autumn leaves Variations</span>
+## <span style="color: #89CFF0;">Autumn Leaves variations</span>

 Just some random variations on autumn leaves for our jazz band.
-This is an early work in progresse.
+This is an early work in progress.
+It features a classical and jazz style.
+Currently working on extended smooth jazz section, latin style and some solo parts.

 <html>
 <body>